grazianobolla/godot-monke-net/README.md

 - Clock Synchronization
 - A few other multiplayer systems

+Most of the code is inside the client/ and server/ folders.
 You can use it to speed up your developing process, it is based on the client/auth-server model.

 ## Usage